Updated April 19, 2023

-Make the effort to showcase that something “extra” in your resume.
+Make an effort to showcase that something “extra” in your resume.
 What makes hiring you a worthwhile proposition for top companies?
-Here, it’s not just about your technical skills or educational background or present paycheck, as recruiters for jobs can easily find these in spades.
+Here, it’s not just about your technical skills or educational background, or present paycheck, as recruiters for jobs can easily find these in spades.
 Instead, highlight to them the special experiences and knowledge you bring.
-Reveal yourself not just as a valuable employee, but as a precious, not-to-be-missed-under-any-circumstances star.
+Reveal yourself as a valuable employee and a precious, not-to-be-missed-under-any-circumstances star.
 This, in turn, will powerfully drive those recruiters for jobs to root for you amongst top-tier companies.

-Working with recruiters assistance is a lot like working with lawyers, or doctors.
+Working with recruiters’ assistance is much like working with lawyers or doctors.
 Be honest in your dealings with them, always.

 You may not want to capture them in your resume, but you will need to let your recruiter know if:

 - You have had breaks in employment.
 (This is easy to disguise, but don’t.)